rvicedomini/muset/README.md

 ```
 Executables will be made available in the `bin` sub-directory relative to the root folder of the repository.

-Include the absolute path of MUSET's executables in your PATH environment variable by adding the following line to your `~/.bashrc` file:
+To make the `muset` command available, remember to include the absolute path of MUSET's executables in your PATH environment variable, e.g., adding the following line to your `~/.bashrc` file:
 ```
 export PATH=/absolute/path/to/muset/bin:${PATH}
 ```